apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ### Apache Groovy & Scripting

-Apache Groovy support, that backs all scripting functionality in CAS, is now extracted and moved into its [own dedicated module](../integration/Apache-Groovy-Scripting.html).
+Apache Groovy support, that backs **ALL** scripting functionality in CAS, is now extracted and moved into its [own dedicated module](../integration/Apache-Groovy-Scripting.html).
 This means that any sort of feature or functionality that intends to evaluate and execute a *script* of some sort, such as triggering multifactor authentication or releasing attributes, etc would need to include the relevant module in the build.